404notDeeksha/reactjs-interview-questions/README.md

 22. ### What is React Composition?

-      It is a core concept that involves building complex user interfaces by combining smaller, reusable components together.
+      It is a core concept that involves building complex user interfaces by combining smaller, reusable components together.<br/>
-      This pattern promotes code reusability, maintainability, and scalability, as each component is responsible for a specific piece of functionality.
+      This pattern promotes code reusability, maintainability, and scalability, as each component is responsible for a specific piece of functionality.<br/>
-      Composition is favored over inheritance in React for code reuse and flexibility.
+      Composition is favored over inheritance in React for code reuse and flexibility.<br/>
       How is it done?
-      1. Children prop - Components can recieve other Components as their Children.
+      1. Children prop: Components can recieve other Components as their Children.
 It is used when Parent doesnt know what will render inside.
       ```js
       const Card = ({ children }) => <div className="card">{children}</div>;
        // Usage